 If I'm evacuated, will my pets be taken care of?

 - If you are issued an Evacuation Alert, prepare by having cages for your pets, as well as food and food/water bowls.
 Also make sure that your pets are wearing identification.
-Emergency Support Services will have limited space for evacuated pets.
+Emergency Support Services (ESS) will have limited space for evacuated pets.
 If possible, please arrange to have your pets stay with friends or family.
+Contact local pet boarding companies when an Evacuation Alert is issued.

 - For more information on Livestock Relocation, please visit: